jialuechen/torchquant/README.md

 </div>

-**TorchQuant** is a high-performance quantitative finance library built on top of PyTorch's automatic differentiation and GPU acceleration.
-It is a differentiable pricing framework with high-accuracy numerical methods.
+**TorchQuant** is a high-performance, differentiable quantitative finance library built on top of PyTorch's automatic differentiation and GPU acceleration.
 It provides comprehensive tools for derivatives pricing, risk management, and stochastic model calibration.
+The core innovation in this pytorch extension library is to map various exotic characteristics into corresponding deep learing mechanisms.
 More kinds of derivatives will be supported as the library grows.

 ## Financial Instruments and Deep  Mechanisms Analogy (Partial)